FalsePattern/ZigBrains/README.md

 ## Setting Zig for debugging (CLion)

-ZigBrains doesn't have a custom executor for zig (yet), so you will need to manually add it as an external tool:
+ZigBrains doesn't have a custom debug executor for zig (yet), so you will need to manually add it as an external tool:

 1. Go to `Run` -> `Edit Configuration` -> `Add new` -> `Custom Build Application`, name it "Zig Build"
 2. Create an empty build target for the Target field